 In addition to practicing construction law, Stephanie maintains a practice in general commercial litigation and in administrative law.
-Prior to coming to JML, she worked for Engineers and Geoscientists BC, and since starting at JML has assisted with the prosecution of professional discipline matters for professional regulatory bodies.
+Prior to coming to JML, she worked for Engineers and Geoscientists BC, and while at JML has assisted with the prosecution of professional discipline matters for professional regulatory bodies.

 Prior to entering law, Stephanie completed her undergraduate degree in civil engineering.
 During her civil engineering program, Stephanie worked a 15-month internship with a construction management contractor in Calgary, Alberta, where she worked on-site at two large commercial construction projects.
 This experience and her engineering background give her an understanding of the technical details of construction files.

-In her free time, Stephanie loves working out, singing in a choir, cooking, and spending time with family and friends.
+In her free time, Stephanie loves being active, singing in a choir, cooking, and spending time with family and friends.

 - Co-counsel to a general contractor in litigation against its subcontractor, defending claims for unpaid invoices and prosecuting claims for deficient work and replacement contractor costs